softwareunderground/awesome-open-geoscience/contributing.md

 ##### Getting TravisCI to Run Again
 If you need TravisCI to run again but can't figure out how.
 Go to a file that doesn't matter, add an extra line.
 Go back to that file and then edit away that line.
 This will trigger the pull request to run TravisCI again.

+## Contributing as a maintainer

+For information on contributing as a maintainer for this see the [maintainerRole.md](/maintainerRole.md) file for a description of the role.
+We are looking for more maintainers.